- The SPGS journey

-All girls study Latin in MIV-LV, and it is a popular choice at GCSE and beyond.
-Classical Greek is added as an optional GCSE subject in the V and runs through to A level.
-From the beginning we value the precision of each language and, through their study, learn much too about English and about the structure of language in general, as we seek to produce accurate yet idiomatic translations.
-At the same time we never lose sight of the fact that both languages were living, evolving means of communication which can tell us so much about the rich and varied cultures which gave rise to them.
+All students study Latin in MIV-LV (Years 7-9), and it is a popular choice at GCSE and beyond.
+Classical Greek is added as an optional GCSE subject in the V (Year 10) and runs through to A Level.
+From the beginning we value the precision of each language and, through their study, learn much also about English and the structure of language in general.
+At the same time, our teaching of the classical languages is underpinned by study and appreciation of the rich and varied cultures that gave rise to them.

-We follow the OCR syllabus in both languages at GCSE and A level, encouraging reading and reflection beyond the requirements of these examinations.
-From the V, we study Greek and Roman source material and read, in their original tongue, authors such as the Roman historian Tacitus viewing the imposition of autocratic rule at Rome or Homer evoking in his epic poems the earliest Bronze Age society.
-All these writers lead us to respond readily to the beauty of their language or to the expression of an idea or concern, and also to feel a sense of dissonance as we encounter assumptions and values so very different from our own.
-It is this mingling sense of recognition and alienation which makes the study of classics so endlessly fascinating and thought-provoking, and which enriches so much of the way in which we view our world.
+We follow the OCR syllabus in both languages at GCSE and A Level, encouraging reading and reflection beyond the requirements of these examinations.
+We study Greek source material in translation and read, in their original language, authors such as the senator Cicero reflecting on the near anarchy of the last years of the Roman Republic or Homer evoking in his epic poems the warrior society of Bronze Age Greece.
+All these authors lead us to respond readily to the beauty of their language and the profundity of their writings, but also to feel a sense of dissonance as we encounter assumptions and values very different from our own.
+It is this mingled sense of recognition and alienation that makes the study of Classics endlessly fascinating and thought-provoking, and that enriches the way in which we view our own world.

-Our interest in the Classical world easily moves outside the classroom.
-Students contribute to the teaching of the Minimus Latin scheme at two local primary schools, and a junior Classics Club meets each week for hands-on activities such as making mosaics and draping togas.
-Senior students produce a classics magazine with articles to appeal to all in the school, and a thriving senior Classics Society attracts large numbers to its meetings at which visiting speakers address a range of topics and give a glimpse of the richness of the subject at university level – indeed, each year a good number of students choose to continue their study of the Classical world at leading universities.
+Our interest in the classical world easily moves outside the classroom.
+Students contribute to the teaching of the Minimus Latin scheme at two local primary schools, and we offer a variety of other activities throughout the year, including trips, Junior Classics Club and a thriving Classical Society, open to all students, that attracts large numbers to its meetings, at which eminent visiting speakers address a range of topics and give a glimpse of the richness of the subject at university level.
+Senior students also produce their own Classics magazine, with contributions from throughout the school.
+Each year a good number of students choose to continue their study of Latin, Greek and the classical world at leading universities.